solidcouch/solidcouch/docs/Configuration.md

 ### Specify environment variables for github workflow build

+Have a look in [deployment workflow](../.github/workflows/deploy.yml) to see how our github environment variables map to our app configuration options

 You need to specify environment variables in [repository's github settings](https://github.com/OpenHospitalityNetwork/sleepy.bike/settings/variables/actions).
-Some of our github variables are named differently from the environment variables documented here.
+Some of github variables are named differently from the environment variables documented here

-See the github variables in [deployment workflow](../.github/workflows/deploy.yml)

 #### Github workflow variables